 The fourth truth is the path leading to this liberation, namely the Noble Eightfold Path.
 This Eightfold Path can be summarized in three trainings, the training in morality, the training in concentration and the training in wisdom.

 An absolute condition for becoming concentrated is that we become aware of our morality and attach great importance to morally correct behaviour (sīla).
-If we exhibit immoral behaviour, it is impossible to get concentration
+If we exhibit immoral behavior, it is impossible to get concentration